erictrimbs/Spendify/docs/milestone2.md

 /addEntry
 ```

-This command adds an entry to the transaction history page that is entered into the appropriate fields on the page and then the add button is clicked.
+This command adds an entry to the transaction history page when information is entered into the appropriate fields on the page and then the add button is clicked.

 ![New history image](../images/historynew.png)